 Which ear is most affected?

 It’s highly unlikely that the changes to your hearing are affecting both ears in equal measure, at the same time.
-In most circumstances, one ear is stronger than the other, so it’s important to find out which ear is the better of the two during your conversation with the doctor.
+In most circumstances, one ear is stronger than the other, so it’s important to find out which ear is the better of the two during your conversation with the audiologist.

 Looking for a hearing clinic near you?
 Visit our audiologist directory HERE